xiangyu2022/DisfreeTestAPS/README.md

 # Distribution-free test for stochastic gravitational wave (SGWB) models.

-Codes for the paper: A Novel Method for Distribution-free Testing in SGWB Angular Power Spectrum Model.
+Codes and Tutorial for the paper: On Validating Angular Power Spectral Models for the Stochastic Gravitational-Wave Background Without Distributional Assumptions.

 # Getting Started